-NOHRA's goal for Student Relations is to build a strong line of communication and solid working relationship with the students, advisors and officials from our partnering Universities/Colleges.
-In addition, Student Relations will provide educational resources geared towards the professional development of the student.
+NOHRA's goal for Student Relations is to build a strong line of communication and solid working relationship with the students, advisors, and officials from our partnering colleges and universities.
+In addition, Student Relations will provide educational resources geared towards the professional development of students.

-Students who need support and resources to aid them in their professional careers or advisors and officials interested in the development of students please feel free to contact the Student Relations Chair by email at firstname.lastname@example.org.
+Students who need support and resources to aid them in their professional careers or advisors and officials interested in the development of said students should feel free to contact Kendallyn Jacobs, President-Elect, at Kendallyn.Jacobs@rlgbuilds.com.

-The Education Award program is managed by the Board or its designee (e.g., Student Relations Committee).
+This program is managed by the NOHRA Board or its designee (e.g., Student Relations Committee).
 Awards are provided without regard to race, color, national origin, sex, religion, age, or disability.

-- Full time undergraduate or graduate student (part time grad/undergrad student enrolled at a minimum of 6 credit hours with proof of full time employment*) will be considered.
+- Full time undergraduate or graduate students (or part time graduate or undergrad students enrolled at a minimum of 6 credit hours with proof of full-time employment) will be considered.
 Undergraduate applicants should have an HR related major.
-Graduate focus should also be related to include, but not be limited to, MBA, MOD, and Organizational Leadership.
+Graduate focus should also be related to include, but not be limited to, MBA, MOD, and Organizational Development/Leadership.

 - A minimum grade point average of 3.0 (based on a 4.0 grading system) for undergraduate students and 3.5 for graduate students is necessary.

 - Graduating students are encouraged to apply.